RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Scatter Plots for Discovering Relationships
 --------------------------------------------

-We can visualize and show the relationship between data using scatter plots.
+We can visualize and show the relationship between data using **scatter plots**.
 Let's make a simple scatter plot of protecting_minority_investors_score versus starting_a_business_score of the locations.
-For this exercies, we will use `Protecting Minority Investors csv file <../_static/protecting_minority_investors.csv>`_
+For this exercies, we will use `Protecting Minority Investors csv file <../_static/protecting_minority_investors.csv>`_.

 .. code:: python3